chestercodes/chester.codes/content/posts/027-2019-12-26-automating-dotnet-versioning-process/post.md

 Using this convention it is possible to derive the next version number and generate documentation from the [commit messages since the last version](https://github.com/conventional-changelog/standard-version).

-An example of conventional commits can be seen in the following git log for a fictitious DSL parser:
+An example of conventional commits can be seen in the following `git log --oneline` for a fictitious DSL parser:

 ```
 d7dfb26 fix: Merge conflicts.